 When a child is capable of learning, what is the first thing we teach him or her?
 To read and write, isn’t it!
 Even all the holy texts in the world begin by emphasizing the importance of reading and acquiring knowledge.
 And how do readable materials reach us?
 Through the amazing industry called Publishing!
-From educational materials to trade journals, magazines and books we can see a whole variety of publications today.
+From educational materials, to trade journals, magazines and books we can see a whole variety of publications today.
 Starting from early 15th century, probably publishing has the longest history among all other forms of media.
 Well, you won’t continue to exist after six centuries if you aren’t amazing enough!
 But, as the case is for many other industries, surviving, rather thriving, is no piece of cake in the high demanding modern era.
-With the right marketing approach, you can save a lot of distress and take your publishing business to a grand new splendor.
+With the right marketing approach, you can save a lot of distress and take your publishing business to a grand new splendour.

 Be just a swipe away – Apps

 There is so much information available in the present era that you may go unnoticed if you cannot find an effortless solution to update all your fans, followers and prospects.
 Imagine a customer getting notified about your giant new book release through your official app.
 No matter where he is or what he is doing, the information arrives to him instead of him seeking for it.
 Now, what would you prefer?
 This, or the customer visiting your website two days after the launch of the book only to find that he has missed the event.
 Yeah, we know the answer!
 To stay afloat in the modern day competition, apps are a must have.

 Pearson is one of the leading educational publishing company in the world.
 To go with their learning initiatives, they introduce apps that can be used as an additional tool for a better comprehension of their lessons.
 Take a look at their ‘My Grammar Lab’ app that goes with their course book of the same name.
 Using the app, you could select the type of grammar you want to learn and create your own tests.
 If you are a user of their book, the app also helps you find relevant information in the book to answer a question.